weiping-playnext/Zenject/README.md

     }
     ```

 1.  **DiContainer.GetDependencyContracts** - Returns a list of all the types that the given type depends on.
-This might be useful, for exmaple, if you wanted to do some static analysis of your project, or if you wanted to automatically generate a dependency diagram, etc.
+This might be useful, for example, if you wanted to do some static analysis of your project, or if you wanted to automatically generate a dependency diagram, etc.

 ## <a id="non-generic-bindings"></a>Non Generic bindings